4.3.1 Engineer Degree: Policy

 Details all university requirements for the Engineer degree.

 Stanford University has authorized the granting of the degree of Engineer.
 The degree of Engineer is intended for those who desire more graduate training than can be obtained in a Master of Science program.
 It differs from the Ph.D. primarily in looking toward professional engineering work rather than toward theoretical research or university teaching.
-The Engineer degree is normally awarded at the completion of a comprehensive two-year program of graduate study and requires a thesis.
+The Engineer degree is normally awarded at the completion of a comprehensive program of graduate study and requires a thesis.

 In addition to completing the general requirements for advanced degrees and the requirements specified by their department, candidates for the degree of Engineer must be admitted to candidacy and must complete a thesis per the specifications below.